amoyament/workshops-update_rhel/exercises/ansible_rhel/README.md

 ## Presentations

 The exercises are self explanatory and guide the participants through the entire lab.
 All concepts are explained when they are introduced.
+All work is performed in the provided lab environment (no local installs).
+Early exercises use `ansible-playbook`; Ansible Navigator is introduced in Exercise 1.8 and is already available in the lab.

 There is an optional presentation available to support the workshops and explain Automation, the basics of Ansible and the topics of the exercises in more detail:
 [Ansible RHEL Automation](../../decks/ansible_rhel.pdf)